 - 4. Complete the name and email fields, and then select the region where you live if different from the default entry.
-If you want to receive emails from TI about updates, support and promotions, ensure the tick box is selected. - Click Next.
+If you want to receive emails from TI about updates, support, and promotions, ensure the check box is selected. - 5.
+Click Next.

-The Activate your software dialogue box opens.
+The Activate your software dialog box opens.